abnurkan/task_management_api/readme.md

 ### Step 2: Navigate to the Project Directory

-Change directory to the project folder:
+Change directory to the project folder v1 otherwise it will not work:

 ```bash
 cd task_management_api